 “He’s the best horse I’d trained.
 At his peak he made very good horses look like ordinary horses.
 He was a class above the others.

 “One of his greatest wins was in the New Zealand Derby.
 He went 3:09 breaking the New Zealand record and I don’t think I even turned the stick around.
 He just jogged it as he did so often.
 He could just burn away from them with a 54 second last half.”

 Auckland Reactor won his first 17 starts in a row – 24 of his first 27 starts.
 The quickest New Zealand horse ever to get to $1 million in earnings.

 Has five sub-26 second final quarters and nine sub-55 second final halves (one in sub-54) on his record.

 Son of the amazing stallion Mach Three.

-Out of the NZ Broodmare of the Year Atomic Lass - Dam of four $100,000 winners and the dam of Breeders Crown winner Devil Dodger.
+Out of the NZ Broodmare of the Year Atomic Lass - Dam of three $100,000 winners and the dam of Breeders Crown winner Devil Dodger.